Vintage-Inspired Halloween Décor Made from Thrifted Finds

 Feature photo of an old wood shelf with twelve compartments filled with mini bottles, plastic bones and skulls.
 On the top of the small shelf is a crow figurine.
 The tone of the photo is moody and eerie.

 Most thrift stores have shelves of knick-knacks and figurines.
-Be on the lookout for figurines like these with eyes that peer through to your soul!
+For this DIY, you’ll want to find figurines like these with eyes that seem to peer through to your soul.

 Before photo of thrift store figures.
 One is a vintage little boy with a cap and a basket of apples.
 The other is a bust of girl with flowing hair on a wood base.
 Both will be painted to turn into Halloween decorations for Vintage Halloween setting.